vijaykrishnavanshi/assignment/Frontend.md

 * how to connect metamask wallet to react app
 * what are nfts and how to show them
-* how to use moralis
+* how to use alchemy

 ## Technologies